ddanger/why-software-dev/README.md

 - Possibility of working remotely
 - It’s creative and social-ish
 - Level playing field (thank you Internet!)
-- Most working environments are very good (low on drama, no dress code, average 40-48 hours/wk (more if you want), flexible hours often available)
+- Most working environments are very good (low on drama, informal culture, no dress code, average 40-48 hours/wk (more if you want), flexible hours often available)

 <br/><br/><br/><br/>